guettli/programming-guidelines/README.rst

 * Meet with "normal" people.
 With "normal" I mean people who do not do IT stuff.
 * Do sport
 * Relax
+* Do not complain.
+Do something if you can.
+If you can't, then cry and then seek new adventures.

 Avoid Office Documents or UML-tools